-- (a) When a behind has been won any player on the defending side shall kick the ball from within the kick-off lines, and when the ball is being kicked off no player of the opposing side shall be allowed to come within ten yards of the kick-off lines. - (b) The ball shall not be kicked off from behind until the flag has been waved by the goal umpire. - (c) The ball shall be kicked clear from hand and foot, not necessarily over the kick-off lines, and once kicked shall be deemed to be in play.
+- (a) When a behind has been scored, unless a subsequent free kick has been given, any player on the defending side shall kick the ball from within the kick-off lines, and when the ball is being kicked off no player of the opposing side shall be allowed within 10 yards of the kick-off lines. - Note If such player handballs the ball over the kick-off line the field umpire shall stop play and direct the player to kick off in accordance with this Law. - (b) The ball shall not be kicked off from behind until the flag has been waved by the goal umpire. - (c) The ball shall be kicked clear from hand and foot, not necessarily over the kick-off lines, and once kicked shall be deemed to be in play.